altafsamnani/temper/README.md

 2) `bin/console` is the place where execution begins
 3) `config` folder, config files `config.yml` with parameters and `services.yml` takes care of dependency injection

-3) `Application - Domain - Infrastructure`: Tried to use CQRS pattern for the code, where `Infrastructure` communicates with external libraries and implementation of contracts for domain, application layer `Domain` where all the definition and interfaces stays `Application` Where command and Query filters can stay, Commands represent intent for a system state change and must contain all the information that is necessary to successfully apply it to a system.
+3) `Application - Domain - Infrastructure`: Tried to use DDD pattern for the code, where `Infrastructure` communicates with external libraries and implementation of contracts for domain, application layer `Domain` where all the definition and interfaces stays `Application` Where command and Query filters can stay, Commands represent intent for a system state change and must contain all the information that is necessary to successfully apply it to a system.
 Commands are physically placed in an application layer.